Pablo Picasso. Family Album

 This year, Museo Picasso Malaga celebrates its 10th Anniversary.
 The exhibition Picasso.
 Family Album was intended to express the gratitude to the artist’s family and heirs, who over the past ten years have given their solid support to this museum.
 Therefore many of the works came from the private collections of the heirs of Pablo Picasso, as well as from Museu Picasso, Barcelona and Museo Picasso Málaga’s own collection.

-This exhibition and its accompanying catalogue were made possible thanks to the collaboration of Fundacion Almine y Bernard Ruiz-Picasso para el Arte and the family of Pablo Picasso: Catherine Hutin- Blay, Claude Ruiz-Picasso, Eric and Paloma Thévenet-Picasso, Marina Picasso, Maya Widmaier Picasso, Olivier Widmaier Picasso and Diana Widmaier Picasso.
+This exhibition and its accompanying catalogue were made possible thanks to the collaboration of Fundacion Almine y Bernard Ruiz-Picasso and the family of Pablo Picasso: Catherine Hutin- Blay, Claude Ruiz-Picasso, Eric and Paloma Thévenet-Picasso, Marina Picasso, Maya Widmaier Picasso, Olivier Widmaier Picasso and Diana Widmaier Picasso.
 And particularly to Christine Ruiz-Picasso and to Bernard Ruiz-Picasso, founders of this institution, for their continuous support.

 “None, for me it is not important to know if an accurate portrait has a similarity or not. […] The result can be beautiful even if there is no conventional resemblance”